 What is the hardest part of working together?

+You risk becoming boring; to each other and your friends.
+It’s really important to have other things going on as well as some separate friends, so you have other things to talk about and do.
 Ali and I have just come back from separate holidays, which may seem odd to some: Ali in Majorca with girlfriends; and me in Toronto with my brother and sister.
 Then we’ll all head off again with the kids in the summer.

-The implicit trust you have in your co-founder.
+What is the best part of running a business together?The implicit trust you have in your co-founder.
 There hasn’t been a single moment of politics or game playing at Prezola, which I’ve experienced in other businesses.
 That inbuilt telepathy between married couples can help at Board meetings too!

-Daniel Craig & Rachel Weisz meets Richard & Judy.
+What celebrity couple are you most like?Daniel Craig & Rachel Weisz meets Richard & Judy.

 Share this story